-Non-voting: Non-voting, ex officio members will include one representative each from the offices of the , the vice president for student affairs, the registrar, admissions, minority affairs, and institutional research.
+Non-voting: Non-voting, ex officio members will include one representative each from the offices of the vice president for student affairs, the registrar, admissions, multicultural student affairs, institutional research, and the University Academic Advising Committee (UAAC).

-c.
+- c.
 Term of Office: The length of the terms of office for the college representatives will be determined by the individual colleges.
 The chair will be appointed for a three-year term, renewable for a maximum of six years.
-An ex-officio representative from the Faculty Senate Council on Academic Affairs may be appointed by the chair of that council for a renewable one-year term.

-2. Committee on Curriculum
+An ex-officio representative from the Faculty Senate Council on Academic Affairs may be appointed by the chair of that council for a renewable one-year term. - 2.
+Committee on Curriculum - a.

-- a.
 Charge: Recommends and develops policies and procedures for university-wide curricular standards, reviews catalog offerings and degree requirements, and initiates discussions on future curricular matters.
 The committee reviews college proposals and makes recommendations for curricular changes to the Faculty Senate. - b.
 Membership-Voting: The voting members of the committee will be a chair, the chairs of each college curriculum committee, a member of the Faculty Senate Council on Academic Affairs, a representative of the Student Government, and a representative of the Graduate and Professional Student Senate.
 The student representatives are appointed by their respective student governing bodies.
 An exofficio representative from the Faculty Senate Council on Academic Affairs may be appointed by the chair of that Council.
-The student representatives are appointed by their respective student governing bodies.
+The student representatives are appointed by their respective student representatives are appointed by the chair of that Council.
+The student representatives are appointed by their respective student representatives are appointed by the chair of that Council.